FamilySearch/fs-php-lite/README.md

 or a [FamilySearchPlatform](http://familysearch.github.io/gedcomx-php/class-Gedcomx.Extensions.FamilySearch.FamilySearchPlatform.html)
 object.

-gedcomx-php must be installed and included separately.
+gedcomx-php must be installed and included separately. gedcomx-php version 3.1.2 or later is required.